allankildare/allankildare/README.md

 ### Hello world! 😜

 My name is Allan Kildare from Brazil.
 I'm Front-End Developer and since 2014 I've been training my skills in web development.
 I started with HTML and CSS and I am currently going deeper into JavaScript and SQL.
 I have also had experience with ReactJS and Vue.js and I'm loving the JavaScript world.
+I'm studying Computer Science at Universidade Federal do Rio de Janeiro.

 I am developer, but I have social life, ok?